studio-1b/CarPoolMashupPython/README.md

 ## 1. To run the source code in python

 Obtain a Google API KEY with these API Products:

      Directions API
      Distance Matrix API
      Geocoding API
      Maps JavaScript API
      Routing API

 > [!WARNING]
 > Carpool uses Google for it's Google Maps product, as well as get coordinates from street addresses.
 > You need a Google Cloud API KEY, to try any of the options below (except for the working demonstration link above).
 See [https://www.tictawf.com/blog/using-google-cloud-apis/](https://www.tictawf.com/blog/using-google-cloud-apis/) to read how to get started, on getting a API key, and assigning it the correct API to make it function for Carpool

-copy to your linux (or windows, if you have git on windows)
+copy to your linux (or windows, if you have git on windows, but all instruction below are for linux)
 ```
 git clone https://github.com/studio-1b/CarPoolMashupPython.git
+cd CarPoolMashupPython
+cd Python
 ```

 You need python installed, and be comfortable with command line.